AntaresSimulatorTeam/Antares_Simulator/docs/reference-guide/13-file-format.md

 This implies that, inside one of the previous categories, the number of available time series is the same

 * [Logic changes](17-v91.md)

+### Short term storage groups
+STS groups in input are now "dynamic" : group names are no longer fixed by code, user is free to define these groups.

 ## v9.0.0
 ### Input